927 total views, 3 views today

 - Can file an appeal to the Appellate Tribunal.

 Taxpayers who want to practice as a GST Practitioner for GST return filing, he/she must first check their eligibility in the GST portal and e/she holds the qualification then he/she can add them to the GST Portal.
-After adding as a GST Practitioner, the Practitioner will have to accept or reject and approve or disapprove the request on his/her portal as mentioned below.
-You may also interested to read the GST Registration Fees Detail
+After adding as a GST Practitioner, the Practitioner will have to accept or reject and approve or disapprove the request on his/her portal as mentioned below here.
+Hence you may also interested to read the GST Registration Fees Detail

 Here are the following steps to accept or reject a Taxpayer